DrishtiShrrrma/huggingface-audio-course/unit3/README.md

 8. The X-LARGE model shows up to 19% and 13% relative WER improvement from LARGE models on dev-other and test-other evaluation subsets when pre-trained on the Libri-Light 60k hours.

 ![image](https://github.com/DrishtiShrrrma/huggingface-audio-course/assets/129742046/f420114b-3a3d-4850-8a6b-1252f349860d)

+## 2. Transformer-based Models that take Spectrogram input

+#### Note:
+1. Downside of using the raw waveform as input is that they tend to have long sequence lengths.
+For example, thirty seconds of audio at a sampling rate of 16 kHz gives an input of length 30 * 16000 = 480000.
+Longer sequence lengths require more computations in the transformer model, and so higher memory usage.
+2. Raw audio waveforms are not usually the most efficient form of representing an audio input.
+By using a spectrogram, we get the same amount of information but in a more compressed form.